The Hanging Gardens of Babylon: The Elusive Ancient Wonder

 lebrun alexander babylon louvre

-Entry of Alexander into Babylon, or the Triumph of Alexander, by Charles Le Brun, 1665, via Wikimedia Commons
+Entry of Alexander into Babylon, or the Triumph of Alexander, by Charles Le Brun, 1665.
+Source: Wikimedia Commons

-The Hanging Gardens of Babylon are the only one of the traditional lists of Seven Ancient Wonders that have so far eluded archaeologists and historians.
+The Hanging Gardens of Babylon are the only one of the Seven Wonders of the Ancient World that have so far eluded archaeologists and historians.
 No conclusive archaeological evidence has ever been discovered to provide an indication as to their location or appearance.
-Instead, we are forced to rely on a series of short references to them in a variety of different textual sources.
-Reflecting the very Hellenic character of the wonders that was noted above, many of these references are recorded by Greek writers from the Classical or Roman world.
+Instead, we have to rely on a series of short references to them in a variety of different textual sources.

-Even the earliest known written reference to the Gardens is preserved only by a Roman source.
-Berossus, a priest of Marduk from Babylon, described the Gardens in an account that is preserved by the Jewish historian Josephus, active during the reign of Vespasian and the later Flavian emperors.
-Dating to the early years of the 3rd century BCE (c.
-290), Berossus’ account is the oldest description of the Gardens.
-Other accounts are presented by the ancient geographer, Strabo, and Quintus Curtius Rufus.
-The latter author, a Roman historian, is most famous for his Histories of Alexander the Great — the Macedonian King who conquered Babylon in 331 BCE.
+The earliest known written reference to the Gardens is by Berossus, a priest of Marduk from Babylon, who described the Gardens in an account that is preserved by the Jewish historian Flavius Josephus, active during the reign of Vespasian and the later Flavian emperors.
+According to this source, the Gardens were “terraces of stone” with “the look of hills.”

 galle three jews nebuchadnezzar lacma

-The Three Jews Brought Before Nebuchadnezzar, by Philips Galle, 1565, via Los Angeles County Museum of Art
+The Three Jews Brought Before Nebuchadnezzar, by Philips Galle, 1565.
+Source: Los Angeles County Museum of Art

 clay tablet nebuchadnezzar jerusalem britishmuseum

-Clay tablet presenting a historical chronicle of Nebuchadnezzar II’s campaign against Jerusalem in 597 BCE, via British Museum
+Clay tablet presenting a historical chronicle of Nebuchadnezzar II’s campaign against Jerusalem in 597 BCE.
+Source: British Museum

 rahouasse nebuchadnezzar hanging gardens louvre

-Nebuchadnezzar Ordering the Construction of the Hanging Gardens of Babylon to Please his Consort Amyitis, by René-Antoine Houasse, 1676, via Palace of Versailles
+Nebuchadnezzar Ordering the Construction of the Hanging Gardens of Babylon to Please his Consort Amyitis, by René-Antoine Houasse, 1676.
+Source: Palace of Versailles

 throne room nebuchadnezzar ii

-Detail of the south façade of the Throne Room of Nebuchadnezzar II, 6th century BCE with details of palm trees, via Pergamonmuseum, Berlin
+Detail of the south façade of the Throne Room of Nebuchadnezzar II, 6th century BCE, with details of palm trees.
+Source: Pergamonmuseum, Berlin

-The only reference to Nebuchadnezzar’s wife is that which is recorded by Berossus.
-He names her as Amytis, the daughter of Astyages, the King of the Medes.
-The marriage, which was orchestrated by Nabopolassar, between Nebuchadnezzar and the princess was a way of solidifying an alliance between the two peoples.
-The Medes controlled territory in the northwest of modern Iran.
 Reputedly, after arriving in Babylon, Amytis fell homesick for the greenery and mountainous terrain of her homeland.
-To help his queen acclimatize, Berossus describes how Nebuchadnezzar ordered the construction of the Hanging Gardens.
+To help his queen acclimatize, Berossus describes how Nebuchadnezzar ordered the construction of the lush garden.
 In their height and verdant greenery, they were meant to recall Amytis’ homeland.

 foulquier hanging gardens woodcut britishmuseum

-The Hanging Gardens of Babylon, by Valentin Foulquier, 1840-1878, via British Museum
+The Hanging Gardens of Babylon, by Valentin Foulquier, 1840-1878.
+Source: British Museum

 ashurbanipal banquet relief nineveh britishmuseum

-Relief of the Banquet of Ashurbanipal, Nineveh N. Palace, 645-635 BCE, via British Museum
+Relief of the Banquet of Ashurbanipal, Nineveh N. Palace, 645-635 BCE.
+Source: British Museum

-In our modern world, we may lose sight of the sheer logistical capacities involved in the movement of natural materials, such as plants and trees.
-Throughout history, however, these resources have been recognized as precious.
-The importation of trees and other shrubs into new territories and into display settings such as gardens could be used to symbolize the strength and reach of an empire, much as it could and often did in ancient Rome.
-For example, palm trees featured on the reverse of coins to symbolize the Flavian conquest of Judaea.
+At the time, the importation of trees and other shrubs into new territories and into display settings such as gardens was used to symbolize the strength and reach of an empire, much as it could and often did in ancient Rome.
+For example, palm trees featured on the reverse of coins symbolize the Flavian conquest of Judaea.

 As technological advancements, such as irrigation, facilitated the creation of these gardens, it seems likely that exotic vegetation from the far corners of the empires would have been brought to impress upon visitors the strength and wealth of the kings.
 This was certainly the case in the Gardens of Ashurbanipal, the Neo-Assyrian King.
 The use of these gardens as extravagant showcases of imperial reach also lends itself well to Berossus’ description of Amytis’ homesickness.